Toyota A engine: Fifth Generation "Black Top"

 The fifth-generation 4A-GE engine produced from 1995 to 2000 is the final version of the 4A-GE engine and has black cam covers.
 It uses Toyota Variable Valve Timing (VVT) system on the intake cam.
 This engine is commonly known as the "black top" due to the color of the valve cover, and yet again features an even higher compression ratio (11:1).
 The air flow sensor was replaced by a MAP sensor, the diameter of the four individual throttle bodies was increased from 43 to 45 mm, the exhaust ports diameter were increased by 3 mm, the intake cam lift was increased from 7.9 to 8.2 mm, and the intake ports were significantly improved in shape and contour, with the width of the opening at the head increased as well.
 Additionally, the black top had a lighter flywheel, a larger plenum, lighter connecting rods and revised rubber velocity stacks, and was also offered in 1997 with a six-speed C160 transaxle.
 This revision increased the power to 165 PS at 7,800 rpm with 16.5 kgm of torque at 5,600 rpm.
 The 'Blacktop' has become a favorite among enthusiasts and is used as an easy power upgrade for the early Toyota Corolla models, especially for use in the drift scene.
 Due to the relatively high state of tuning of the stock engine, most power/torque gains come from higher lift cams and engine management.

-It has been believed that Toyota's power figures for the 20-valve engines are inflated; this is more than likely caused by people using less than 100 RON fuel (Japanese premium fuel standard) that both 20-valve engines require.
+Some people have said that the power figures of the 20-valve engines from Toyota are inflated; this statement was likely caused by using less than 100 RON fuel (Japanese premium fuel standard; roughly equivalent to 94 AKI or (R+M)/2 fuel) that both 20-valve engines require.